Los Angeles Probation Violation Attorney

 If the person is found to violate probation, they may be subject to enhanced legal penalties, such as being sent to jail.
 Violations can lead to jail sentences, lengthier probation periods, revoked probation, community service, fines, or other court-ordered counseling.
 Our criminal defense lawyers have provided services in LA County, Encino, CA, Burbank, CA, Van Nuys, CA, and San Fernando, CA. Give us a call today to connect with our criminal defense law firm.

 Call our Law Firm for Help

-Due to the legal penalties involved, it is always advisable that any person charged with probation violation speak with a reputable criminal defense attorney.
-A criminal defense attorney can represent the person during their Probation Violation Hearing, and in some cases, negotiate with prosecutors to have probation violation charges dropped.
+Due to the legal penalties involved, it is always advisable that any person charged with a probation violation speak with a reputable criminal defense attorney.
+A criminal defense attorney can represent the person during their Probation Violation Hearing and, in some cases, negotiate with prosecutors to have probation violation charges dropped.

 The Hedding Law Firm has represented a variety of clients that have been charged with probation violations.
 We know that the key to successfully fighting your probation violation charges is an aggressive defense.
 If you have been accused of a probation violation, call us at (213) 542-0940 to speak with one of our knowledgeable attorneys!
 Our lawyers will go over your case in detail with you and make sure you get the most favorable outcome for your case.

 Our California criminal defense attorneys focus primarily on defending clients in courts and cities throughout the Los Angeles and San Fernando Valley, including San Fernando, Glendale, Burbank, Hidden Hills, Calabasas, Sylmar, Van Nuys, Woodland Hills, Mission Hills, Sherman Oaks, Granada Hills, Reseda, Canoga Park, West Hills, Winnetka, Pacoima, Chatsworth, and North Hollywood, CA.